Yoichi Chikahara

 Skills

-I am into foreign languages.
-I have passed the pre-1st grade of Diplome d'Aptitude Pratique au Francais (i.e., Test in Practical French Proficiency), whose acceptance rate was 20.0% (in 2023).
+I am also interested in foreign languages.
+In 2024, I passed the pre-1st grade of the Diplôme d'Aptitude Pratique au Français (Test in Practical French Proficiency), which had an acceptance rate of 20.0%.

 🇯🇵 Japanese: Native100%